 "Nah, I figure that'll be my job while you sell the horses."

-He said it as a joke, but I am kind of getting better at all the house stuff.
+He said it as a joke, but I am kind of getting better at all the horse stuff.
 I'm not really good at riding yet, but I'm finding that I really like it.
 I've never really thought about how much girls liked horses, but they really can hit this sweet spot of being pretty, powerful, and (hopefully) not threatening.
-Iain's family are breeders, so it's not like the horses in the stables were ever wild, but when you sit arop one, you don't feel small and weak and like prey.
+Iain's family are breeders, so it's not like the horses in the stables were ever wild, but when you sit atop one, you don't feel small and weak and like prey.
 Maybe that's not such a big deal to born women, but I definitely notice it.

 I haven't quite reached the point where I ask Sir Robert if I can shadow him doing business; it would be really presumptuous with my not actually being part of the family, and as much as I'm okay with having that as a goal - women like Joy have been guaranteeing their futures like that forever and I would be a realist even if I didn't actually like Iain - it's not the sort of thing you can be too plain about.